isomerpages/gb-assist/_productivity-solutions-grant/1-overview.md

 This listing is not to be taken as a form of endorsement or recommendation by the participating government agencies.
 Companies are reminded to carry out due diligence when engaging vendors, and not to share the CorpPass with their vendors to carry out submission of any grant application or claims

 Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.

+Please note that for Remote Working Solution categories ("Online Collaboration Tools" and "Virtual Meeting Tools"), each business entity may only be supported for one application per category.

 The support for COVID-19 continuity measures will cease on 31 Dec 2020.
 Companies interested to apply for COVID-19 support solutions should submit their applications **before** 31 Dec 2020.